Overnight Make Ahead Monkey Bread (Using Real Food Ingredients)

 - 1 tablespoon milk

-- Make dough: Add milk, 2 Tb. melted butter, sugar and yeast to a large measuring cup and stir to combine.
-Mix 3 1/4-c. flour and salt in the bowl of a standing mixer with a dough hook on low.
-Slowly add milk-yeast mixture and stir until dough comes together.
+- Add milk, 2 tablespoons melted butter, sugar and yeast to a large measuring cup and stir to combine.
+Mix the 3¼ cup flour and salt in the bowl of a standing mixer with a dough hook on low.
+Slowly add the milk-yeast mixture and stir until dough comes together.
 Increase speed to next level and knead the dough for abut 6 minutes, adding 2-3 tablespoons of flour (a tablespoon at a time) as needed for dough to clear sides of bowl (the dough should still be sticking to the bottom of the bowl, though).

 - Remove dough from mixing bowl to a lightly floured surface and shape into a ball.
 Coat bowl with oil (I simply use the bowl I mixed in), replace dough in bowl and turn to coat with oil.
 Cover bowl with plastic wrap and leave to sit until doubled in size, about 1 hour.